gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

     """
     Run a basic chat completion using Azure AI Inference SDK.
     """
-    # Retrieve endpoint and key from environment variables
     endpoint = os.environ["AZURE_AI_INFERENCE_ENDPOINT"]
     key = os.environ["AZURE_AI_INFERENCE_KEY"]

-    # Create the chat completions client
     client = ChatCompletionsClient(
         endpoint=endpoint,
         credential=AzureKeyCredential(key)
     )

-    # Define the conversation messages
     messages = [
         SystemMessage("You are a helpful assistant."),
         UserMessage("How many feet are in a mile?"),